MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md

 ### <a name="BKMK_CentOS"></a>CentOS and Red Hat Enterprise Linux guest operating system support
-The following table shows what generation 1 and generation 2 virtual machines support for versions of Red Hat Enterprise Linux (RHEL) and CentOS as guest operating systems.
+he following table shows which versions of Red Hat Enterprise Linux \(RHEL\) and CentOS you can use as a guest operating system for generation 1 and generation 2 virtual machines.

 |Operating system versions|Generation 1|Generation 2|
 |-----------------------------|----------------|----------------|